Artur-2k/TW-Scripts/Farm/readme.md

   When saving configuration changes (e.g., enabling/disabling models), the script should maintain its running state if it was running before, unless a critical configuration change requires a restart.

+- **Prioritizing B model over A on full Loot**

+  Make the script prefer the B model when loot is full.

+- **Ignore red reports**  (bug fix)

+  Currently it is attacking red reports as if it was a green.
+Should ignore reds if the option to show defeats was on

 ### 📚 Como Usar